aemmitt-ns/radius2/radius2.md

 The string on the right is ESIL, the intermediate language that is actually being executed by radius.
 It will be explained more below.
 By default no libraries are loaded and standard c functions are emulated (see the contents of radius/sims/libc.rs).
 Shared libraries can be loaded by using the `-L` argument to specify directories to load from.

-Symbolic values can be defined with `-s <name> <bits> <type>` where type can either be `num` or `str` to determine how the symbol is printed after evaluation. `stdin` is a special name that is automatically treated as the content of stdin, equivalent to `-s stdin 32 -f 0 stdin` (numeric file names are treated as file descriptors).
+Symbolic values can be defined with `-s <name> <bits>[n]` where n is appended to the bits in order to force printing the value as a number after evaluation. `stdin` is a special name that is automatically treated as the content of stdin, equivalent to `-s stdin 32 -f 0 stdin` (numeric file names are treated as file descriptors).
 A simple crackme can be solved as easily as

 ```
 $ radius2 -p r100 -s stdin 96 -X Incorrect